langest/RetroStats/README.md

 ```
 After starting the server, open a browser and go to your Raspberry Pi's ip.
 If you run with a custom portnumber make sure to add that to the url.

+# Roadmap
+There is no time frame for when the features will be implemented,
+this is something I do in my spare time so the time I can invest is limited.
+Upcoming features in no particular order:
+* Automate installation
+* Cache data in webclient for faster and more responsive graph updates
+* Add historical data functionality from cli to the web gui as well